-Lebkuchen, a popular treat during the holidays and Christmas, is a traditional German cookie filled with almonds, spices, honey and candied orange peel.
+Lebkuchen, a popular food during the holidays and Christmas, is a traditional German cookie filled with almonds, spices, honey and candied orange peel.
 Lebkuchen has been around for centuries and is still enjoyed by many today.
 If you’re looking for a delicious and festive treat this holiday season, be sure to try some lebkuchen!

 I knew I had to at least once make this traditional German cookie while I lived in Germany.
 Every holiday season beginning in October, these cookies begin showing up on the shelves in the grocery stores.
 They are so incredibly popular that the stores keep their shelves fully stocked because Germans love their Lebkuchen!
 And with that being said, I made traditional German Lebkuchen Day 7 of my 12 Days of Cookies!